 Life after COVID-19

 First, let’s check what happened in COVID-19 time.
-Everyone who has the opportunity to work from home has experienced this option in some manner.
-The majority worked all time from home.
+Everyone who has the opportunity to work from home has experienced this option in some form or the other.
+The majority worked from home all the time .

 But what will happen next?
-Many organizations haven’t clearly communicated what will be the future of their work?
+Many organisations haven’t clearly communicated what will be the future of their work?
 Maybe, just maybe they still don’t know.

-In McKinsey and Company Study “most employees will prefer a more flexible working model after pandemic is over”.
-52% per cent of employees was clearly for hybrid model (in opposition to 30% in pre-COVID-19 time) with only 37% for fully on-site work (62% in pre-COVID-19 time).
+In a McKinsey and Company Study “most employees will prefer a more flexible working model after the pandemic is over”.
+Fifty two percent (52%) was clearly for the hybrid model (in opposition to 30% in pre-COVID-19 time) with only 37% for fully on-site work (62% in pre-COVID-19 time).

 What if organisations just break the silence and simply switch to fully on-site?
-The same study offers the answer as “going back to fully on-site model might have significant talent implications”.
-An astonishing number of workers – 29 per cent – are likely to switch jobs if returned to fully on-site work (26% in Europe).
-In another study, 57 per cent of people declared for hybrid or fully remote work.
+The same study offers the answer as “going back to a fully on-site model might have significant talent implications”.
+An astonishing number of workers – 29% – are likely to switch jobs if returned to fully on-site work (26% in Europe).
+In another study, 57% of people opted for hybrid or fully remote work.

-Gartner Survey reveals that 82% of company leaders are planning to allow employees to work remotely some of the time and 47% said they intend to allow employees to work remotely full time.
-At the same time, many companies are revealing the commitment to work remotely in the next years.
+A Gartner Survey reveals that 82% of company leaders are planning to allow employees to work remotely some of the time and 47% said they intend to allow employees to work remotely full time.
+At the same time, many companies are revealing a commitment to work remotely in the next few years.

 Teams were maintaining their work culture remotely for more than a year in different ways.
 Regular meetings, chatting, emails and telcos – the communication wasn’t broken, for some, it is even more convenient than office meetings in person.
 The shift to “normal” should be done in steps.
 As Twitter says:

 “When we do decide to open offices, it also won’t be a snap back to the way it was before.
 It will be careful, intentional, office by office and gradual.”